Effect of antibiotics. Antibiotics - benefits and harms, side effects, consequences of use. The effect of antibiotics on the human body and child

 • inflammatory pathologies of the urinary system.

-There are no medicines that can cure diseases without harm to the human body.
-This applies to any medication, including antibiotics.
-But without the use of drugs prescribed by a doctor, it is impossible to cope with severe infectious diseases.
-Such is the pattern.
+There are no drugs that can cure diseases without harm to the human body.
+This applies to any medications, including antibiotics.
+But without using medications prescribed by a doctor, it is impossible to cope with severe infectious diseases.
+This is the pattern.

-In 1928 in medical practice came new era era of antibiotics.
-It was then that the action of penicillin was discovered.
-In place of high early mortality from infections, it is time to increase the life expectancy of people.
-Antibiotics have changed the world.
+In 1928 medical practice has arrived new era– the era of antibiotics.
+It was then that the effect of penicillin was discovered.
+The high early mortality from infections has been replaced by the time to increase the life expectancy of people.
+Antibiotics changed the world.
 Their use put an end to raging epidemics, infectious pandemics, and mass infections.
-However, did the use of antibiotics become a panacea for salvation, or was it a curse for people?
+However, has the use of antibiotics become a panacea for salvation or a curse for people?

-The very name of drugs of this action, translated from Latin means "against life".
-Operating active substances such drugs are fighting life pathogenic microorganisms.
+The very name of drugs of this action is translated from Latin language means "against life."
+Active active substances such drugs fight against vital functions pathogenic microorganisms.

-The action of antibiotics is a directed fight against the negative activity of pathogenic microorganisms that have penetrated into human body.
-Antibiotic drugs act purposefully on pathogenic microbes without affecting the vitality of cells.
-But you can not use antibiotics for any occasion.
-An overabundance of drugs leads to a strong load on many organs, causing a failure in their work.
+The action of antibiotics is a targeted fight against the negative activity of pathogenic microorganisms that have penetrated into human body.
+Antibiotic drugs act specifically on pathogenic microbes without affecting the vital abilities of cells.
+But antibiotics should not be used for any occasion.
+An overabundance of drugs leads to a heavy load on many organs, causing a malfunction in their functioning.
 Unfortunately, these drugs tend to destroy not only the pathogenic environment, which is the root cause of many diseases.

-Antibiotics harm many positive bacteria that maintain the microflora in a normal state, especially the gastrointestinal tract, digestive system, and mucous membranes.
+Antibiotics harm many positive bacteria that maintain normal microflora, especially the gastrointestinal tract, digestive system, and mucous membranes.
 Beneficial bacteria are present in all places where there is a possibility of contact with foreign bodies.
 This is how balance is achieved.
-Its change is fraught with a disproportionate growth of antagonists.
-Discord and imbalance in the body leads to dysbacteriosis.
-Misapplication antibiotics entails a series of various deviations.
-And the absence necessary treatment can lead to chronic diseases and even to lethal outcome.
+Changing it is fraught with disproportionate growth of antagonists.
+Disorder and imbalance in the body leads to dysbiosis.
+Incorrect use antibiotics entails a series of various deviations.
+And the absence necessary treatment can lead to chronic diseases and even fatal outcome.

-Antibiotics are a group of drugs that act on infectious bacteria.
-They do not affect viruses and fungi.
+Antibiotics are a group of drugs that act against infectious bacteria.
+They have no effect on viruses and fungi.
 Therefore, the use of such drugs is inappropriate in the following cases:

 1. Viral diseases, uncomplicated bacterial infections.